 Research in this area is at an early stage.
 So vaccines are mainly available as part of clinical trials.

 What are vaccines?

 Normally, vaccines help to protect us from disease.
-They are made from weakened or harmless versions of the disease they are being made to protect us from.
+They are made from weakened or harmless versions of the disease they are designed to protect us from.
 This means that they don’t cause the disease.

-When you have the vaccine, it stimulates the immune system into action.
+When you have a vaccine, it stimulates your immune system into action.
 The immune system makes antibodies that can recognise and attack the harmless versions of the disease.
 Once the body has made these antibodies it can recognise the disease if you come into contact with it again.
 So you’re protected from it.

 What are vaccines to treat cancer?

 Researchers are looking at vaccines as a possible treatment for cancer.